geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/sonarr.md

 ## Inclusion into AutoPirate

-To include Sonarr in your [AutoPirate][autopirate] stack, include the following in your autopirate.yml stack definition file:
+To include Sonarr in your [AutoPirate](/recipes/autopirate/) stack, include something like the following example in your `autopirate.yml` docker-compose v3 stack definition file:

 ```yaml
 sonarr: